kailash-manasarovar/statement/docs/timeline/2025/january.md

 - In fact, they're so safe and comfortable with how things are - clearly certain of my demise and disappearance into obscurity along with the many thousands of other British nationals murdered without consequence - they tell me even more horrors that they're involved with, as if they're proud of themselves.
 - They're a bit stupid, I think.

+### Twitter translators

+- Currently all my tweets are getting just a few views as usual and a large proportion of views are translating.
+- It seems that Spanish speakers are very interested in what is being said online.
+- It's obvious that the multiple English speakers (international law enforcement agencies and criminals) are simply reading everything going on with my hacked X feed directly.

 ## A man I recognize bares his teeth at me

 - The afternoon I'm getting ready to leave the Spa Resorts in Lamai and travel back to Madrid where I will meet my friend Inma who's going to come with me to the gender-violence police department to augment [the complaint I already made to them](../2024/march/13-end.md#reporting-the-crimes-to-the-police-in-madrid) back in March.